-The Cumbres and Toltec Scenic Railroad is one of the most scenic train rides in America.
+The Cumbres and Toltec Scenic Railroad are some of the most scenic train rides in America.
 The train ride takes passengers on a 64-mile long day trip from Chama in New Mexico to Antonito in Colorado.
-Interestingly, the name of the railroad is from two geological features along the route, the 10,022-foot high Cumbres Pass in the San Juan Mountains, and the Toltec Gorge.
+Interestingly, the railroad’s name is from two geological features along the route, the 10,022-foot high Cumbres Pass in the San Juan Mountains and the Toltec Gorge.

-The railroad was originally a part of the Denver and Rio Grande Western Railroad’s narrow gauge network, and jointly owned by the states of Colorado and New Mexico.
+The railroad was originally a part of the Denver and Rio Grande Western Railroad’s narrow gauge network and was jointly owned by Colorado and New Mexico.
 It was originally built to support mining operations in the San Juan Mountains.
 Today tourist trains operating mainly in the summer months, with special trains in winter.

 Hop on the Cumbres and Toltec Scenic Railroad

 Once aboard the train at the Chama, the journey begins, pulled by a powerful steam engine.
 The train chugs through pristine canyons and then up a steep incline into the San Juan Mountains.
 Views include the grasslands of historic Lobato sheep ranch and Wolf Creek, where passengers often catch a glimpse of deer, elk, and an occasional bear.

 The train moves into steeper plains, and a look back helps you soak in the entire Chama Valley.
 Soon the train starts pulling into the Cumbres Pass, hugging the rock face as it reaches the 10,000-foot high summit.
 The train moves along many of the original buildings along the route.
 At the top of the Cumbres Pass is the historic Cumbres Section House.